yaxu/by-example/01_pihkal.md

 2. Launch TidalCycles - In Atom start a new file and save it with a `.tidal` extension (e.g. `examples.tidal`)

 ```
 -- If you see a line of code with two dashes at the start like this, it’s called a comment.
 -- This is text that the computer will ignore, so you can annotate your code.
--- We’ll use comments in the worksheet to explain what’s going on and what to do next
 ```